On Shimura varieties for unitary groups: -integral models of RSZ Shimura varieties

 For the rest of this section we fix a prime number $p$.
 We denote by $\CV_p$ the set of places of $F_0$ over $p$.
 If $p = 2$, then we assume that every $v \in \CV_p$ is unramified in $F$.
 We fix $\fka$, $\sqrt\Delta$, $\xi$, $\Lambda_0$, and $W_0$ as before \eqref{compisom}.
 We continue with the $n$-dimensional hermitian space $W$, and as usual we set $V = \Hom_F(W_0,W)$.
 For each $v \in \CV_p$, we endow the $F_v/F_{0,v}$-hermitian space $W_v := W \otimes_F F_v$ with the $\BQ_p$-valued alternating form $\tr_{F_v/\BQ_p} \sqrt\Delta\i\sform$, and we fix a \emph{vertex lattice} $\Lambda_v \subset W_v$ with respect to this form, i.e., $\Lambda_v$ is an $O_{F,v}$-lattice such that

 Here $\pi_v$ denotes a uniformizer in $F_v$ (if $v$ splits in $F$, this means the image in $F_v$ of a uniformizer for $F_{0,v}$), and $\Lambda_v^\vee \subset W_v$ denotes the dual lattice with respect to $\tr_{F_v/\BQ_p} \sqrt\Delta\i\sform$.\footnote{We remind the reader that $\Lambda_v^\vee$ and the dual lattice $\Lambda_v^*$ with respect to the hermitian form on $W_v$ need not be equal, but they are at least scalar multiples of each other.
+The lattice $\Lambda_v^\vee$ is more natural to use in connection with polarizations.
 We also point out that vertex lattices in \cite{RSZ3} are always taken with respect to \emph{hermitian} forms.}

 We consider a subgroup $K_{\wt G} = K^\circ_{Z^\BQ} \times K_G$ as in \eqref{K_wtG}.
 We assume that $K_G \subset G(\BA_f)$ is of the form $K_G = K_G^p \times K_{G, p}$, where $K_G^p\subset G(\BA_f^p)$ is arbitrary and where